occasl/sumobot/README.md

 sumobot
 =======

-Example Node program to run a simple keypress based nodebot.
+Example programs to program and operate a [sumobot](http://sumobotkit.com/) using [Johnny Five](https://github.com/rwaldron/johnny-five) and [Cylon.js](c).
 Use arrow keys to move sumobot, spacebar to stop and "Q" to quit.

 Installation
 ============